vubao2303/twice-you-die/README.md

 # twice-you-die
 if you clicked twice, you die!
+This is a react based brain teaser web application that allows you test your memorization.
+The object of the game is to click on only one image once.
+If you repeat guesses, the poistion thorns from the roses kill you and the score is reset to 0

 ![Demo Gif](./react-app/src/style/roses.gif)